sirdraku/thegreenstory/README.md

-# Gatsby Starter - WordPress cuteanimalplanet
+# Gatsby - WordPress Cuteanimalplanet

 A port of the WordPress cuteanimalplanet theme to Gatsby.

 ---

-This starter uses **Gatsby V3** and the new `gatsby-source-wordpress@v5`.
+This Gatsby Theme uses **Gatsby V3** and the new `gatsby-source-wordpress@v5`.
 You can find documentation for that package [here](https://www.gatsbyjs.com/plugins/gatsby-source-wordpress/).

 Checkout some options of the source plugin: [plugin-options.md](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-source-wordpress/docs/plugin-options.md)